-- 1. When wireless function is activated, the device uses low-powered digitally coded transmissions in order to communicate with other wireless devices.
+- Special care should be exercised in selecting and fitting a hearing instrument(s) who's maximum sound pressure level exceeds 132 dB SPL (with an IEC 60711:1981 occluded ear simulator), because there may be a risk of impairing the remaining hearing of the hearing instrument user - 2.
+Do not leave hearing instruments in the sun, near an open fire, or in a hot, parked car. - 3.
+Do not wear hearing instruments while showering, swimming, in heavy rain, or in a moist atmosphere such as a steam bath or sauna. - 4.
+Should the hearing instrument become moist, remove the battery and place the hearing instrument in a closed container with a drying agent.
+Your hearing care professional can provide options for drying containers or kits. - 5.
+Remove the hearing instruments when applying items such as cosmetics, perfume, after-shave, hair spray, and suntan lotion. - 6.
+When wireless function is activated, the device uses low-powered digitally coded transmissions in order to communicate with other wireless devices.
 Although unlikely, nearby electronic devices may be affected.
-In that case, move the hearing instrument away from the affected electronic device. - 2.
-When using wireless functionality and the devices are affected by electromagnetic interference, move away from the source. - 3.
-Use only original GN ReSound consumables e.g. tubes and domes. - 4.
-Never attempt to modify the shape of the hearing instrument, earmoulds, or tubing yourself. - 5.
-Only connect ReSound hearing instruments to ReSound accessories intended and qualified to be used with ReSound hearing instruments.
+In that case, move the hearing instrument away from the affected electronic device. - 7.
+When using wireless functionality and the devices are affected by electromagnetic interference, move away from the source. - 8.
+Use only original GN ReSound consumables e.g. tubes and domes.
+Never attempt to modify the shape of the hearing instrument, ear-moulds, or tubing yourself. - 9.
+Do only connect ReSound hearing instruments to ReSound accessories intended and qualified to be used with ReSound hearing instruments.